-The story follows a group of high school students who are secret taught the ways of ninjitsu, and are tasked with completing various missions throughout the course of the game.
-Though the dialogue is spoken in Japanese, therefore making the game seem ore authentic, and not being marred down by potentially bad English voice acting, the story seems quite vague.
-Not only that, but from the point of view of someone who understands the true practices of ninjitsu, it doesn’t make the story as authentic as it most probably should have been.
+The story follows a group of high school students who are secretly taught the ways of ninjitsu and are tasked with completing various missions throughout the course of the game.
+Though the dialogue is spoken in Japanese, therefore making the game seem more authentic, and not being marred down by potentially bad English voice acting, the story seems quite vague.
+Not only that but from the point of view of someone who understands the true practices of ninjitsu, it doesn’t make the story as authentic as it most probably should have been.

 Originality – 5/10